Personal tales from over 30 years’ of collecting Transformers toys

 What had once brought joy had now become a responsibility, a burden almost, having to take care of them and store them safely.
 I was more of a caretaker than a collector and it started to make less and less sense to keep them like that.
 Besides, a lot of them were, like me, showing their age.

 What I had on my hands were memories collecting dust.
 I was replaying the past over and over again.
-I asked myself two questions: How much more will I be fortunate enough to experience?
-How much will I be leaving behind?
+I asked myself two questions: How many more years will I be fortunate enough to experience?
+How much will I be leaving behind when I’m gone?

 And that’s when I realised that these wonderful little plastic robots deserved better homes than I could give.
 I decided to sell them.
 It has happened as part of a larger plan to simplify life in general, to make peace with it all.
 All of the books, magazines, comics*, DVDs/Blu rays, CDs and other general baggage I’d accumulated consciously and unconsciously over the years went to charity. (*except my Marvel UK/US Transformers comics!)